ysyk2021/the-lifelong-learning-advantage-how-it-can-benefit-your-career-and-your-life/src/chapter-3-3.md

-Chapter 2: Creating a Framework for Continuous Skill Development
+Creating a Framework for Continuous Skill Development
 ================================================================

 Continuous skill development is a fundamental aspect of lifelong learning.
 In this chapter, we will explore the importance of creating a framework for continuous skill development and provide practical strategies to support your ongoing growth and advancement.